UK and U.S. regulators build Brexit 'bridge' for derivatives

 U.S. and UK regulators will allow trading and clearing houses for derivatives to operate on each other’s markets.

-With just over a month to go, it is still unclear if Britain will leave the EU with a transition agreement to minimise economic disruption or crash out with no deal.
+With just over a month to go, it is still unclear if Britain will leave the EU with a transition agreement to minimize economic disruption or crash out with no deal.

 The steps announced by the Bank of England, the Financial Conduct Authority and the U.S. Commodity Futures Trading Commission on Monday aim to reassure markets that derivatives will not be disrupted even if there is a “hard” Brexit.